-If you are legally permitted to travel internationally, you should consider the following guidance to prepare for your trip and reduce your risk of exposure to COVID-19:
+If you are planning to travel, consider the following guidance to prepare for your trip and reduce your risk of COVID-19:

-- Be aware of, and keep up to date with the latest official advice offered by the country you are departing from and travelling to.
+- Keep up to date with the latest official advice offered by the country you are departing from and travelling to.
 The pandemic has led to unprecedented international border closures and other restrictions.
 All countries may impose travel restrictions without notice.

-- Find out about any entry restrictions, screening or quarantine requirements on arrival that might affect you.
+- Check entry restrictions, screening or quarantine requirements on arrival that might affect you.
 Contact the UK-based embassy of the country you are travelling to if you need more information.
 Be aware that there may be enhanced screening/monitoring at entry and exit ports.
-In some countries borders may close or you may be required to self-isolate for a set period, even if you do not have symptoms.
+In some countries, borders may close or you may be required to self-isolate for a set period, even if you do not have symptoms.

 - Check up to date travel health recommendations on our Country Information pages.
 All countries have been classified as high, moderate or low risk of exposure to COVID-19 based on currently available information assessed by Public Health England and the National Travel Health Network and Centre.
 If you require further advice, speak to your GP, practice nurse, pharmacist or travel clinic.

 - Contact your airline, tour operator, cruise line or other transport and accommodation providers for up-to-date information on your itinerary and travel plans.
 Other useful resources may include International Air Travel Association (IATA) and Cruise Lines International Association (CLIA).
-However, please note that as of 9 July 2020, the FCDO advises British nationals against cruise ship travel at this time.
+However, please note that as of 26 April 2021, due to the ongoing COVID-19 pandemic, the FCDO continues to advise British nationals against cruise ship travel at this time.
 Ask about physical distancing and other measures in place to reduce or limit physical contact with potentially infected passengers.
-Guidance for measures that are recommended aboard aircraft have been published [4,5].
+Guidance for measures that are recommended aboard aircraft has been published [6, 7].

-- If you are at higher risk of severe COVID-19 infection, particularly those considered to be extremely clinically vulnerable to COVID-19, you should follow the current UK recommendations to reduce the risk of infection and consider whether postponing travel would be appropriate.
+- If you are at higher risk of severe COVID-19 infection, particularly if you are considered extremely clinically vulnerable to COVID-19, you should follow the current UK recommendations to reduce the risk of infection and consider postponing travel.

 - Face coverings are now required when travelling on public transport in the UK and may be required in other countries.
 Face coverings do not replace social distancing and hygiene measures; you still need to take all the other recommended precautions.

-- All travellers arriving back in the UK must read and follow the guidance on entering the UK.
+- Know in advance the entry requirements for your return to the UK: read and follow the guidance on entering the UK.

-- COVID-19 vaccines are currently in use for priority groups only in the UK.
+- COVID-19 vaccines are currently in use in the UK.
 The NHS will contact individuals to let them know when it is their turn to have the vaccine.

 COVID-19 testing and travel